Friday, April 29, 2016

 Cozumel boat arrived April 2016 - Por Esto photo

-As for the most recent arrival on Isla Mujeres of nine men and three women, and another larger group of men captured in Cozumel we haven’t been able to learn what will happen with them.
-According to recent news reports, the authorities believe that both groups and their make-shift boats were ‘planted’ a short distance off-shore by bigger boats, enabling the people to safely reach land.
+As for the most recent arrival on Isla Mujeres of nine men and three women, and another larger group of men captured in Cozumel, we haven’t been able to learn what will happen with them.

 Either way, stay or return, it is an uncertain future for the refugees.
-Hopefully their status will get sorted out and they can get on with building a better life here in Mexico.
+Hopefully, their status will get sorted out, and they can get on with building a better life here in Mexico.

-And for those of you who have been following the story of the five missing island fishermen - the aerial search for their boat, the Anastacia, is now centred over the Honduras.
+And for those of you who have been following the story of the five missing island fishermen, the aerial search for their boat, the Anastacia, is now centred over the Honduras.
 Missing since March 30th, there is still hope for their safe return.

 Hasta Luego